AdobeXD/plugin-samples/tutorials/how-to-create-paths/index.md

 ##### Calculate a point on a circle

-Our plugin will need to be able to calculate the coordinates of a point on a circle.
+Since our plugin will create a pie chart, this helper function will be used to return an x,y coordinates of each wedge in the pie chart.
+The function accepts `radius` and `angle` as parameters and use them to calculate the coordinates of a point on a circle at a given angle on the perimeter of the circle.

 Add the lines of code below to your file: